rk-Groups/rk-Groups.github.io/dev/STATIC_RULES.md

+## UI/UX Consistency

+- Use Material UI standards across the website: Material Icons, spacing, button style, and component appearance for a consistent, modern look.
 ## Iconography

 - Use Material UI icons (Material Icons CDN) for all icons throughout the website for consistency and modern appearance.